OFD5/OFD5/README.md

 💡 Achievements:

 - I was able to report xss to Makro.co.za which could have resulted in Account takeover using bugcrowd.com.
 - I also reported Xss on bing.com and reported it on msrc.microsoft.com.
+- <p>I also created a website that helps Grade 12 students apply for universities and scholarships.
+The website is called <a href="https://www.takeapplication.com">takeapplication.com</a>.</p>

 🚀 What Sets Me Apart:
 - Demonstrated ability to translate complex vulnerabilities into actionable insights for both technical and non-technical stakeholders.